dotnet/source-build/README.md

 ## Building

 .NET 6.0 is built from source using the [dotnet/installer](https://github.com/dotnet/installer) repo.
-The steps to build vary slightly depending on your distro.
 The following set of instructions walk through how to build on Fedora 33.

 1. Clone the repo and check out the tag for the desired release.
     ```bash
     git clone https://github.com/dotnet/installer
     cd installer/
-    git switch -c v6.0.100 v6.0.100
+    git switch -c v6.0.1XX v6.0.1XX
     ```

 3. Create a .NET source tarball.